 The court of The Crux Tarot is much different visually than a traditional deck.
-However, the interpretations are nearly the same as you are likely used to.
+However, they can be interpreted in both a modern and traditional fashion.
 The Crux abandons all imagery of people, all reference to gender, and all hierarchy in its court.
 No queens or kings, only elements.

 Some readers associate Knights with fire and Kings with air, while others associate them with the opposite element.
 Using an elemental court with no reference to its traditional counterpart allows the cards to not conflict with your personal perspective on the traditional court.

 These cards are not titled, so call them whatever you wish.
 However if you are used to the traditional gendered system, I would encourage you to explore the elemental system presented here.